 Across the winter period of 2018/19, Suffolk Chamber of Commerce hosted six-free procurement workshops for local businesses.
 These workshops offered businesses the chance to hear from local procurement experts, gain tips, hints and advice on how to find out about tenders, and how to be best placed in order to win work.
 The workshops also included a small group exercise which demonstrated key factors to remember when apply for a public sector contract.
 These events were extremely well attended and the feedback received was excellent, with many businesses citing the fact that they will now actively look out, and apply for public sector contracts.

-Due to the success of these workshops, we will now be hold six more 'get fit to bid' training workshops across the 2019/20 winter period.
-These sessions will follow the same format, and the remaining sessions can be found below:
+Due to the success of these workshops, we have held six more 'get fit to bid' training workshops across the 2019/20 winter period.

-If you are unable to attend a workshop, a slide pack can be found here.
+If you were unable to attend a workshop, a slide pack can be found here.

 To aid businesses in the long-term, Suffolk Chamber of Commerce has also launched a 'Get fit to bid' diagnostic tool which allows businesses to find out how they can win work from the public sector.
 Further information and the tool itself can be found here.